-- 1. Press the ▶ button while in an energy display (→ , → , or Wh...).
-The date and time at which the measuring starts will appear in the upper left corner of the screen, and the ▶ icon on the screen blinks to indicate that energy metering is in progress. - 2.
+- 1. Press the button while in an energy display (→ , , or Wh...).
+The date and time at which the measuring starts will appear in the upper left corner of the screen, and the icon on the screen blinks to indicate that energy metering is in progress. - 2.
 To stop the measurement, press the 1 button.
 The date and time at which the measuring stops will appear in the upper right corner of the screen.
-The 1 icon is also replaced by the by icon. - 3.
-To resume metering, press the button again. - NOTE: If no recording is in progress, disconnecting the energy metering results in the appearance of the blinking icon in the status bar (in place of the icon).
+The 1 icon is also replaced by the by 2 icon. - 3.
+To resume metering, press the button again.